MedAX365/MedAX-Docs/content/en/Setup/clinic.md

 weight: 6
 date: 2018-07-30
 description: >
-  Learn how to create a department and assign medical form to each department
+  Learn how to create a department and assign medical form to each department Test
 ---